kanonenfutter/njodel/README.md

 * Node.js

+* optional: nodemon

   ​

 ## Installation

 - clone repository
-- navigate to Root Directory
+- navigate to the root directory
 - run `npm install` to install the dependencies
 - To start the webserver, run: `nodemon app` or `node ./bin/www`
 - open `http://localhost:3000` in your browser